Skip to main content

 • Thematic analysis for identifying patterns across datasets

-• Team collaboration with inter-coder reliability analysis
+• Team collaboration with inter-coder agreement analysis

 6. NVivo: Best for Mixed-Methods Research